Is Norton VPN Worth It in 2026? An Honest, In-Depth Review

 Cons of Norton VPN

-- Small server network (30+ countries) — Compared to NordVPN (100+ countries) or Surfshark (100+ countries), Norton's coverage is limited
+- Limited server network (30+ countries) — NordVPN and Surfshark have 100+; Norton's pale in comparison

 Who Is Norton VPN Best For?

-Norton VPN makes the most sense for specific types of users:
+Norton VPN makes sense for specific people:

 Who Should Look Elsewhere?

-Norton VPN is not the right choice if you:
+Norton VPN isn't your pick if you:

 Norton VPN vs Alternatives: How Does It Stack Up?